People have been talking for years about Harry Lorayne’s The Memory Book.

 4. It’s good for the soul.
 Reading other people with a similar interest in positively expanding the powers of your mind is an amazing experience.

-5. It is an important book in the movement to bring us out of the dark ages in which mnemonics remains relatively unused in comparison to times of yore (I know there are some historians who read this newsletter who will probably hate me for wording the past that way, but alas …)
+5. It is an important book in the movement to bring us out of the dark ages in which mnemonics remains relatively unused in comparison to times of yore.
+(I know there are some historians who read this newsletter who will probably hate me for wording the past that way, but alas …)

 6. Even thought it was published way back in 1974, The Memory Book still raises new questions.

-Check it out on your Kindle, in print or at your public library.
+Check out The Memory Book on your Kindle, in print or at your public library.
 You won’t regret it.